fadyehabamer/DOTNET-COURSE/Day-19/new.md

 Controllers handle the user input and responses.
 The primary controllers include:

 - **HomeController**: Handles requests for the Home and About pages.
-- **DoctorsController**: Manages the display of doctors, doctor details, and appointment creation.
+- **DoctorsController**: Manages the display of doctors, doctor details, appointment creation, and doctor management (edit and delete).
 - **AppointmentController**: Manages the listing of appointments.

 ### Views

 The views render the user interface.
 The primary views include:

-- **/Index**: Displays general information about the hospital.
+- **Home/Index**: Displays general information about the hospital.
-- **/About**: Displays information about the hospital.
+- **Home/About**: Displays information about the hospital.
 - **Doctors/Index**: Displays a list of doctors retrieved from the database.
-- **Doctors/CreateNewDoctor**: Creates a new doctor and save it to database.
-- **Doctors/EditDoctor**: Edit an Exsisting doctor and save new data to database.
-- **Doctors/Delete**: Deletes selected doctor and remove it to database.
 - **Doctors/Details**: Shows details for a specific doctor.
 - **Doctors/MakeAppointment**: Provides a form for making an appointment with a doctor.
+- **Doctors/EditDoctor**: Provides a form for editing a doctor's details.
 - **Appointment/Index**: Lists all appointments.

 ## Routes